 Recognized as best educational program in the State of Utah, the UMOCA Art Truck brings exciting and accessible contemporary art, created by leading local and national artists, directly to schools and community venues along the Wasatch Front.
 Each on-site visit by the Art Truck includes the services of a trained museum educator who leads students through a meaningful exploration of the current exhibition, as well as structured lesson plans for teachers who want to incorporate the Art Truck more deeply into the core curriculum.

-1090 S Roberta Street, Salt Lake City, UT 84111
+1st Avenue, Salt Lake City, UT

 Booking The Art Truck is available free-of-charge for a wide variety of educational and charitable purposes.

 For more information or to request a visit by the Art Truck, contact Jared Steffensen: email@example.com

 The UMOCA Art Truck is free of charge thanks to the generous support of Zoo, Arts and Parks, Zions Bank, The Jarvis and Constance Doctorow Family Foundation, Salt Lake City Arts Council, and The William H. and Mattie Wattis Harris Foundation.